marko-js/marko/README.md

 To try out and experiment with this code please see the documentation and source code for the [widgets-communication](https://github.com/raptorjs/raptor-samples/tree/master/widgets-communication) sample app.

-## Referencing Widget DOM Elements
+## Referencing Nested DOM Elements

 DOM elements nested within a widget can be given unique IDs based on the containing widget's ID.
 These DOM elements can then be efficiently looked up by the containing widget using methods provided.
 The `w-el-id` custom attribute can be used to assign DOM element IDs to HTML elements that are prefixed with the widget's ID.
 For example, given the following HTML template fragment: